arduino/docs-content/content/arduino-cloud/01.getting-started/10.manual-device/manual-devices.md

 ## Summary

-In this article, you have learned about the Arduino IoT Cloud's **Device API**, and how to connect to it using MicroPython, Python & Node.js (JavaScript).
+In this article, you have learned about the Arduino IoT Cloud's **Device API**, and how to connect to it using MicroPython, Python & JavaScript (Node.js).

 This API makes it easier to integrate existing software projects written in Python & JavaScript.